keyteki/keyteki/README.md

 ### What is it?

-This is the respository for the code internally known as eggteki which is running on TBA allowing people to play L5R LCG online using only their browser
+This is the respository for the code internally known as eggteki which is running on [eggofpanku.net](https://eggofpanku.net/) allowing people to play L5R LCG online using only their browser

 ### Does't this look a lot like Jinteki/Throneteki?
 The Android netrunner/AGOT online experience?